mozilla-services/heka/docs/source/developing/plugin.rst

 delegated to multiple cores on a single machine.

 Like SplitterRunners, Deliverers are obtained from the InputRunner, using the ``NewDeliverer`` method.
 And, like SplitterRunners, NewDeliverer takes a single string identifier argument, which should be unique for each requested deliverer.
 Usually a single SplitterRunner will be using a single Deliverer, and the same token identifier will be used for each.
 You can see an example of this in the TcpInput's `handleConnection` code snippet a bit further down this page.
+It's also important to keep in mind that both SplitterRunners and Deliverers expose a ``Done`` method that should be called by the input plugin's code whenever the resource is no longer being used so Heka can free it up appropriately.

 If you're using SplitBytes, then you'll want to call it each time you have a new payload of data to process.
 It will return the number of bytes